 Always protect your Victoza® pen from heat and sunlight, and be sure to keep the cap on when your Victoza® pen is not in use.
 Use a Victoza® pen for only 30 days; it should be thrown away after 30 days, even if some medication is left in the pen.
 The Victoza® pen should only be used with Novo Nordisk disposable needles.
 After removing the needle and discarding it safely, put the cap on your Victoza® pen and store it without the needle attached.
 Never try to refill your Victoza® pen—it is prefilled and disposable.

 Talk to your health care professional or pharmacist for more information about needles for your Victoza® pen.

 Where can I get help taking my Victoza® injections?

 There are a few ways to get the assistance you need, including talking to your health care provider.
-You can also call a VictozaCare™ Coach.
+You can also call a Certified Diabetes Educator (CDE).
 They’re available at 1-877-905-1126, M–F, 8:30 am to 6:00 pm.
-And you can download the Victoza® User Guide for complete instructions on how to use your Victoza® pen.

 How should I store my Victoza® pen?